Tony Yarber

-Tony Tarzell Yarber (born April 16, 1978) is an American pastor, educator and politician in Jackson, Mississippi.
+Tony Yarber (born April 16, 1978) is an American pastor, educator and politician in Jackson, Mississippi.
 He was elected as Mayor of Jackson in April 2014 from special election following the death in office of Chokwe Lumumba.
 A native of Jackson and experienced city councilor, Yarber is noted for his passion for youth causes, and has been described as "a consensus builder".
 He was succeeded as Mayor of Jackson by his predecessor's son Chokwe Antar Lumumba on July 3, 2017.

 Career and personal life

 Yarber was born in Jackson, Mississippi to George and Deloris Yarber in 1978, and grew up in the city's Westside Community.
 He attended Forest Hill High School in Jackson.

 Yarber received a B.S. in Elementary Education from the University of Southern Mississippi and an M.S. in Education Administration and Supervision from Jackson State University.
 He has taught school and served as an elementary school principal.
 Yarber served as a committee member for the Southern Association of Colleges and Schools.

 He is also Pastor and Founder of the non-denominational Relevant Empowerment Church, started in 2008.
 He has served on the Board of Directors for Relevant Ministries.

 Yarber has a black belt in ninjutsu.
 He is married and has three children.

-In August 2016, a lawsuit was filed by Yarber's former executive assistant Kimberly Bracey, who accused Yarber of firing her when she turned down his sexual advances.
-Yarber denied the allegations.

-Civic achievements
+Civic groups

 Yarber is a founding member of Alignment Jackson, a non-profit organization for improving student achievement.

 He was the second Vice-President of the Mississippi Black Caucus of Locally Elected Officials.